Have a question about our farm? Read our top FAQ’s.

 Experiencing any issues?
 Our platform works best using the Safari browser on a mobile device; or using the Firefox or Chrome browser if on a computer or other device.

 • Going out of town?
-Please send us an email at least 7 days before the delivery date that you need to skip and we will be glad to assist.
+Please send us an email to yourfarmers{at}creambrookfarm{dot}com at least 7 days before the delivery date that you need to skip and we will be glad to assist.
 Thanks!

 • A lot of people think of milk to lighten their coffee or wet their cereal, but raw milk is a superfood of nutrition!
 It's full of vitamins such as A and D, minerals, proteins, enzymes, and good, delicious butterfat.